 There are some rudimentary ropes to retrieve tanks and dive gear from the cenote.
 However, most divers climb the ladder with their gear.
 This dive is frequently paired with Carwash Cenote.
 On my two-tank dive, Calavera was my second dive of the day.

 Recommended Dive shop to dive Calavera Cenote

 I dove with Koox Diving and had a great dive.
 Most shops dive this site in the morning only, Koox makes multiple trips here, and we dove in the afternoon and had the site just about all to ourselves.
 My guide/divemaster was knowledgeable, and the equipment was in good shape.

 Koox Dive shop is right in the heart of Tulum, we recommend them, and I’ll definitely do another cenote dive with them on our next Yucatan trip.

 Q: Why do they call it Cenote Calavera?

 A: This cenote gets its name from the three holes in the roof of the cenote.
 When swimming in the cenote, looking up you see three holes that resemble a skull.
 Some imagination is required, but it looks super cool regardless of what shape you see.

 Q: Why do they also call cenote Calavera the temple of doom?

-A: Besides resembling a skull there is a small ledge in the cenote you can see while diving that looks like an altar or small temple.
-On this ledge, there are animal bones and a few pieces of Mayan pottery.
+A: Besides resembling a skull, there is a small ledge in the cenote you can see while diving that looks like an altar or small temple.
+There are animal bones and a few pieces of Mayan pottery on this ledge.

 Q: How deep is Cenote Calavera?